 Corsair has also kept minimalist builds in mind, as the modular cables are designed to take up less space and keep builds clean looking.

-This motherboard from AMD Ryzen looks very solid in a black design with white accenting throughout.
+This motherboard from MSI looks very solid in a black design with white accenting throughout.

-The AMD Ryzen B450 Tomahawk Max is designed to work with all generations of processors, 1st to 3rd, so you can have flexibility in your builds.
+The MSI B450 Tomahawk Max is designed to work with all generations of processors, 1st to 3rd, so you can have flexibility in your builds.
 Anything that uses Socket AM4 is going to be compatible.

 As heat buildup is always going to be an issue with computer components, the Tomahawk Max has been designed with even larger heatsinks.
 This is going to help get rid of the heat quicker and more efficiently than ever before.

 AMD has also made BIOS even easier to tune with Click BIOS 5 and the ability to flash it with only a power supply connected.